Best in the US Tournament Rules

 • Any player or coach that acts maliciously or performs an act with intent to injure, the tournament committee has the final say in the penalty for that individual(s).

-• Tournament Director has final say in penalty for any individual that gets ejected for a second time in a tournament.
+• Tournament Director has final say in the penalty for any individual that gets ejected for a second time in a tournament.

 IMG_5063.JPG